-As a citizen of the United States, you may help a relative become a lawful permanent resident of the United States by obtaining what is often referred to as a "Green Card."
+As a citizen of the United States, you may help a relative become a lawful permanent resident of the United States by obtaining what is often referred to as a "green card."
 To do so, you need to sponsor your relative and be able to prove that you have enough income or assets to support your relative(s) when they come to the United States.

 You begin the process by filing Form I-130, Petition for Alien Relative.
 This form establishes the family relationship that exists between you and your relative.
-Filing instructions and forms are available on our Web site at www.uscis.gov.
+The form is available on our website at www.uscis.gov.
 Sometimes the I-130 can be filed together with an application for permanent residence (Form I-485, Application to Register Permanent Residence or Adjust Status).
 This is discussed below.